-The socioecological model below shows that behavior is influenced by many factors within and beyond the individual.
+The SEM below shows that behavior is influenced by many factors within and beyond the individual.
 They are interlinked and mutually reinforcing (as shown by the bi-directional arrows).
-The diagram was mainly drafted with public sector facility-based providers in mind, but many factors apply to private sector and community health workers as well (for a description of factors influencing community health worker performance in malaria programs see the systematic review conducted by Chipukuma et. al [22]).
+The diagram was mainly drafted with public sector facility-based providers in mind, but many factors apply to private sector and community health workers as well (for a description of factors influencing community health worker performance in malaria programs see the systematic review conducted by Chipukuma, et al.

-1 Behavioral economics - identifies cognitive, social, situational, or economic factors
+\ Behavioral economics identifies cognitive, social, situational, or economic factors.

-2 Stages of change model - traces a person's progress from awareness to behavioral maintenance
+Stages of change model traces a person's progress from awareness to behavioral maintenance.